gabrielecanepa/dotfiles/.github/README.md

     > **Warning**
     > The following operations will permanently replace some system folders with symlinks to `~/.vscode/user`.

-    Use symlinks to backup VSCode settings and extensions for both stable and insiders versions:
+    Use symlinks to backup VSCode settings and extensions used in both stable and insiders versions:

     ```sh
     # Settings